spikedoanz/spikedoanz.github.io/content/minif2f-llm-agents.md

-a useful rule i hold in mind is that llms will never reduce the amount of work i have to do on a daily basis, but they __will__ increase the scope of work i can reasonbly manage with the same amount of time. effort is still abssolutely required.
+a useful rule i hold in mind is that llms will never reduce the amount of work i have to do on a daily basis, but they __will__ increase the scope of work i can reasonably manage with the same amount of time. effort is still absolutely required.

 that is to say: vibe coding shouldn't be easy.